 Hear from 4 Diversity, Equity, and Inclusion Specialists about how to create workplaces that are equal for all — and why today’s movement against injustice feels different.

 Building lasting diversity, equity, and inclusion in your organization is necessary to combat structural racism.
 However, it requires more than decrying racism on social media or hosting one unconscious bias training — though both are important.
-Workest spoke to 4 diversity, equity, and inclusion specialists to hear about ways companies can begin to make systemic change.
+Workest spoke to 4 diversity, equity, and inclusion specialists to hear about ways companies can continue to make systemic change.

 Unconscious bias training is an important first step